useryab/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Tasks

-### 0. 98 Battery st.
+### 0. 98 Battery st. :battery:

 Write a function that takes a pointer to an int as parameter and updates the value it points to to 98.

-### 1. Don't swap horses in crossing a stream
+### 1. Don't swap horses in crossing a stream :racehorse: :recycle:

-Write a function that swaps the values of two integers.
+Write a function that swaps the values of two integers. :recycle:

 ### 2. This report, by its very length, defends itself against the risk of being read